alexsemendinger/arena-solutions/README.md

-# ARENA solutions
+# ARENA

-Finally doing proper version control for these.

-I might make notes here if there are places where I do additional work / experiments that aren't contained in the main ARENA solutions.
+This is a fork of the <a href="https://github.com/callummcdougall/ARENA_3.0">ARENA_3.0</a> repo, containing my solutions.

 ## Contents

+ARENA solution notebooks:

-1.2: Intro to Mechinterp (sections 1-3 complete, section 4 in progress)
+* 1.2: Intro to Mechinterp (roughly complete as of 10/22)

+Related projects:

+* Fuzzy Induction (project started 10/22)